adam-arold/articles/en/2017-10-21-data-explorer-a-hidden-treasure-chest-for-it-professionals.md

 "Jon Skeet comparison".
 These don't seem to be useful out of the context of the site itself, but you can define your own queries by navigating to the [compose query](https://data.stackexchange.com/stackoverflow/query/new) page.

-Let's look at a practical example!
+## A practical example

-Let's say that you have just moved to city `x` and you want to connect with other people in that area who are using the same technology `y` you use.
+Let's say that you have just moved to city `x` and you want to connect with other people in that area who are using the same technology as you.
 Stack Overflow aggregates users who are enthusiastic about their craft so let's write a query which helps us find them.

 > Note that Data Explorer comes with a very nice tutorial which you can check [here](https://data.stackexchange.com/tutorial)